rigers-allaraj/REACT-SHOPPING-CART/README.md

-This is a mini listing page in order to get familiar with TypeScript.
+This is a mini listing page project in order to get familiar with TypeScript.

 Setup steps